 - Before you leave for the store, clear off your counters to make space for incoming groceries.

-- Feed your kids before you take him so they’ll be less likely to crave the sweets he sees in the store.
+- Feed your kids before you take him so they’ll be less likely to crave the sweets they see in the store.
 Make your toddler a cereal necklace out of oat rings and string to eat in the store.
 Bring a snack with you, just in case.

 - Start in the produce aisle and give your child a piece of fruit to eat so he doesn’t ask for candy or cookies.